 UConn engineers have designed a non-toxic, biodegradable device that can help medication move from blood vessels into brain tissues —a route traditionally blocked by the body’s defense mechanisms.
 They describe their invention in the 23 December issue of PNAS.

 “A safe and effective way to open that barrier is ultrasound,” says Thanh Nguyen, a biomedical engineer at UConn.
-Ultrasonic waves, focused in the right place, can vibrate the cells lining enough to open transient cracks in the blood-brain barrier large enough for medication to slip through.
+Ultrasonic waves, focused in the right place, can vibrate the cells lining blood vessels enough to open transient cracks in the blood-brain barrier large enough for medication to slip through.
 But the current ultrasound technology to do this requires multiple ultrasound sources arrayed around a person’s skull, and then using an MRI machine to guide the person operating the ultrasounds to focus the waves in just the right place.
 It’s bulky, difficult, and expensive to do every time a person needs a dose of medication.

 Comments are closed.